t-jor/Powerflow-Project/README.md

 ## 🔄 Data Flow & Model Layers

-The data pipeline follows the **standard dbt layered architecture**:
+The data pipeline follows the **standard dbt layered architecture**.
+Each layer builds on the previous one, ensuring full traceability from raw data to ROI metrics

 ```text
 sources  →  staging  →  intermediate  →  marts
 ```

-Each layer builds on the previous one, ensuring full traceability from raw data to ROI metrics.
+---

 ## 🧩 Data Sources Overview